 This Healthy Chicken Enchilada Casserole with Spiralized Butternut Squash is made with an easy homemade enchilada sauce.
 It’s loaded with lots of healthy vegetables and has a slightly sweet and spicy (but not too spicy) flavor that the whole family will love!

 It is a variation of a quick and easy recipe I often do for my kids when I’m in a hurry.
-Normally I just throw together: black beans, chicken, a chipotle pepper in adobo sauce, onions, garlic, tomatoes and serve it in tortillas or wrap them up into burritos and air fry them.
+Normally I just throw together: black beans, chicken, a chipotle pepper in adobo (paid link) sauce, onions, garlic, tomatoes and serve it in tortillas or wrap them up into burritos and air fry them.
 This time, however I decided to make a homemade enchilada sauce and put the mixture over spiralized butternut squash and turn it into a casserole.
 The results are delicious!
 Serve it with a dollop of my Jalapeño Cream.

 One of my Gourmet Done Skinny Private Facebook members, Karen, requested healthy Mexican.
-She’s not a fan of super spicy so Karen, if you take out the chipotle pepper and chipotle powder this recipe will be perfect for you!
+She’s not a fan of super spicy so Karen, if you take out the chipotle pepper and chipotle powder (paid link) this recipe will be perfect for you!
 I like the fact that you can control the heat very easily in this dish.